 I am very happy to finally have finished writing out the pattern for these wee butterflies.
 This is the first pattern I designed back in 2014 when I was just starting out my crochet adventure and what a journey it has been!
 When I first started I somehow had lots of ideas involving butterflies – I imagined making very large and lacy ones to put on cushions, lampshades etc and making all sorts of variations.

 Well….
 I designed two (the pattern for the larger one is available here) and kept the smaller one going, but have abandoned the larger one – certainly for sales purposes.
 The smaller one I still sometimes make for orders or for shops.
-I suppose I in some sense have moved on from designing butterflies… not that they are not lovely, but there is only so much butterfly one can have in ones life (though some would disagree, I am sure!)
+I suppose I have moved on from designing butterflies… not that they are not lovely, but there is only so much butterfly one can have in one’s life (though some would disagree, I am sure!)
 So my ideas no longer involve butterflies, but many and varied other things!
 Next up are some hexagons, knitted hat patterns, a mandala and more… the list of ideas is growing faster than I can execute them!

 I make my butterflies with Patons 4 ply 100% cotton yarn (2.5 mm hook) or Scheepjes Catona 4-ply 100% cotton yarn (2.75mm hook), but any yarn can be used, just adjust the size of the hook to fit the yarn.
 I did try to make them with wool, but I found they become too floppy and a bit too furry for my liking, so I would recommend using cotton or linen or another shiny, firmer yarn.
 The pattern is written in UK terms.

+Please remember that this is my copyright.
 You are welcome to sell what you make with this pattern, but please credit me as the designer or, if you sell online, post a link to my pattern.
 You may not sell or redistribute this pattern in any way or pass it off as your own work.

 Foundation chain: 9 chain